AdobeDocs/commerce-webapi/src/pages/rest/b2b/shared-cat-product-assign.md

 ---
 title: Assign categories and products to a shared catalog
-description: Add categories and products to a shared catalog
+description: Review the pre-conditions necessary for adding items to a shared catalog
-ee_only: true
+edition: ee
 ---

 # Assign categories and products to a shared catalog